 I have been horse ‘crazy’ all my life, and bought my first horse with a loan from my Grandpa at age 13.
 She was a beautiful dapple gray Arabian, who turned to flea-bitten gray, her name was Aza Dazzle, and she taught me so much!

 I had to sell Daz in order to pay my college tuition, but she got a great home & I got a great education!
 I earned my Bachelor’s Degree from Bowling Green State University in Ohio.
 I attended college with the goal of becoming a Therapeutic Riding (TR) Instructor.
 My degree is in Education but I majored in Recreation for Special Populations and minored in Psychology.
 My major was perfect!
 A small business education amplified by the entire special education curriculum.
 I enjoyed my Kinesiology (study of human movement), Anatomy & Physiology classes almost as much as the Recreation curriculum.
-Before graduation I received my Therapeutic Riding (TR) Instructor Certification from NARHA now known as PATH International (Professional Association of Therapeutic Horsemanship International).
-Since college I have been a professional TR Instructor to riders with all types of special needs, and I’ve worked with lots of different levels of body awareness from amputees to able-bodied riders.
+I received my Therapeutic Riding (TR) Instructor Certification from NARHA now known as PATH International (Professional Association of Therapeutic Horsemanship International), in 2000, before I even graduated with my bachelor’s degree!
+Since college I have been a professional TR Instructor to riders with all types of special needs, and I’ve worked with lots of different levels of body awareness from recent amputees to able-bodied riders.
 Your body awareness directly affects your balance, and this has been the focus of my studies since college.

 My choosing to major in Recreation has proven to be one of the best decisions of my life!
 And I bring that recreation philosophy to you in our time together.
 Your time with your horse should be enjoyable AND pain-free!
 The ultimate goal is to be so involved in what you are learning that our time together flies by before you know it.
 This loss of time acknowledgement is what we Recreation majors call being in ‘flow’.
 When you’re in flow you are totally immersed, no more thinking about your list of things to do when you get home, or who gets what at feeding time.
 Focus on the here and now! ie: your body & your horse’s body!